keras-team/governance/rfcs/20190502-preprocessing-layers.md

 #### Name to use for `adapt` method

+[RESOLUTION: decision delayed until implementation]

 We may want to use the name `fit` instead (other suggestions welcome).

 Pros of using `fit`: consistency with `model.fit()`, and the `fit` method on `ImageDataGenerator` and `Tokenizer` from the `keras.preprocessing` module.
 Cons of using `fit`: It may confuse users, since `preprocessing_layer.fit()` would have a different signature.

+---

+[OTHER ADDITIONS FROM DESIGN REVIEW]

+- We should decouple the user-facing `adapt(data)` method (or `fit(data)`), and the implementer-facing method, so as to make it easier to implement support for different data formats.